Instruction in Latin: Other countries

-In Denmark, Sweden, Iceland, Austria, Republic of Macedonia, Hungary, Slovenia, Croatia, Serbia, Bulgaria, and Romania, Latin is studied at high school level as compulsory or optional subject.
-It is compulsory in Gymnasium high school programs.
+In Denmark, Sweden, Iceland, Austria, Hungary, North Macedonia, Slovenia, Croatia, Serbia, Bulgaria, and Romania, Latin is studied at high school level as compulsory or optional subject.
 In Portugal, Latin is also studied.
 In Finland, Latin is studied at a small minority of high schools.

 Curriculum requirements in North America

 Canada

 Latin is occasionally provided in a small number of Canadian secondary schools, usually studied as an elective.